agormp/phylotreelib/README.md

 ### Help for all classes and methods in phylotreelib

-(Output from pydoc on module, sorted in order of relevance for application programming)
+(Output from pydoc on module, classes listed in alphabetical order)

 ```
 Help on module phylotreelib: